Datastreams

 Direct metadata are simple text fields that describe the datastream and are unique to this particular stream of data.

 Linked metadata are groups of metadata that can be reused across many datastreams.
-For example, if you were managing a large group of weather stations, you'd likely want to measure temperature at each location, but you'd probably only want to define the unit 'degree celsius' once and reuse it.
+For example, if you were managing a large group of weather stations, you'd likely want to measure air temperature at each location, but you'd probably only want to define the unit 'degree celsius' once and reuse it.
 Linked metadata lets you define certain metadata once (units, sensors, observed properties, processing levels) and simply link your datastreams to them.

 Below is a brief definition of each available linked metadata group a datastream can be linked to:

-- Processing Level indicates the degree of processing or analysis that the data has undergone, which includes a code, definition, and explanation.
+- Processing Level indicates the degree of processing or analysis that the data within that datastream has undergone, which includes a code, definition, and explanation.
 Users are free to use their own conventions, but a new HydroServer instance provides the following defaults that can be loaded from templates like the other linked metadata:

 - 0: Raw data